bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone15.md

 [ ] BUG: crouch-dive and Jump don't cancel reload
 [ ] BUG: FleeFromThreatsBehavior line 117 null pointer
-    - I think this is caused by spawned enemies not having a reference to the player, but I haven't investigated
+    - I think this is caused by spawned enemies not having a reference to the player, but I haven't investigated [ ] BUG: `ArgumentException: This VisualElement is not my child` when removing a Dialogue Portrait